 The Shire can trace its roots back hundreds of years.
 In the period between the reign of Henry II and that of Elizabeth, 1154-1558, it seems to have been a constant aim of the English government to increase the size and number of horses called "The Great Horse."
 Little wonder - the weight of many horse soldiers in armor was upwards to 400 lbs. for rider and armor.

-During the reign of King John, from 1199 to 1216, we have particulars of the importation into England from the lowlands of Flanders, Holland, and the banks of the Elbe, of a hundred stallions of large stature.
-It is from that blending some 800 years ago of these animals with the English breed that some strains, at least, of England's heavy horses must date their origin.
+During the reign of King John, from 1199 to 1216, 100 stallions were imported from Holland.
+These horses were described as having black and white markings on the face and feet, a tall stature, and long hair "feathering" on the limbs.
+It is from that blending some 800 years ago of these animals with English horses that some strains, at least, of England's heavy horses must date their origin.

-For additional information contact:
+For additional information, contact:

 American Shire Horse Association

 PO Box 339